army-of-one/generoo/README.md

 _Important Note_

-If the opening tag for a section is provided, but no closing tag (`{{/}}`), then the filesystem controller will still treat the destination as a section and will not resolve it in the event the section conditional statement is false.
+If the opening tag for a section is provided, no closing tag (`{{/}}`) is required.
+The filesystem controller will still treat the destination as a section and will not resolve it in the event the section conditional statement is false.
+This is *not* standard behavior for `mustache`, so we're breaking the rules a little bit here.

 ### Run Configurations